By Aryn Van Dyke

 - Give your campaign some time

-It can take Amazon ad campaign a couple of weeks to find their groove.
+It can take an Amazon ad campaign a couple of weeks to find its groove.
 If you’re not seeing results in the first few days, be patient.
 If you’re still not seeing results after the first two weeks, then it might be time to take another look at your campaign.

 - Are you low on impressions?
 Add more keywords.